 Note: This function is only for the QuickBooks version of CLIP called QCLIPxe.

 To start, we will need to gather information from your QuickBooks item list.
-In QuickBooks, click on the List menu then click Item List.
-Find the item or items that you have recently changed, and then make sure you have imported that information from QuickBooks into qCLIPxe .
-For more information on how to Import Data From QuickBooks click on the following link: https://app.intercom.io/a/apps/um1ikb9l/educate/articles/425250/show.
+In QuickBooks, click on the List menu and then click Item List.
+Find the item or items that you have recently changed, and make sure you have imported that information from QuickBooks into qCLIPxe.
+For more information on how to import data From QuickBooks, click here: https://app.intercom.io/a/apps/um1ikb9l/educate/articles/425250/show

 Select Job under Choose Database.

 Find the field called "JB.QuickBooks Item" field and double click.
 Click "Replace With."

 From here, open QuickBooks and find the item from List menu and then click Item List.
 By selecting and copying the name of the item, you can simply right click in this field and paste it in.
 If you manually type it in, make sure you type the Exact Item name that appears in QuickBooks.
 When satisfied, click Ok.
 Click Choose Condition.
 The job number we pulled up in Pattern Jobs was Landscaping Maintenance #2.
 For this condition, we will be pulling Job Number = 2.

 Under Step 1, select "JB.Job Number", double click or press enter.
 Under Step 2, click Equals.